aelkz/ocp-arekkusu.io/README.md

 ![openshift](images/03/b.png "OKD version")

 Great!
-Let's go for the final steps.
+Let's go for the final steps. :sparkling_heart:

 ## 4. Prepare your DNS OKD with dnsmasq

 ### 4.1 Install dnsmasq

-Choose and ssh into the node on which you want to install dnsmasq (mine is `guest` VM at 192.168.50.10).
+Choose and `ssh` into the node on which you want to install dnsmasq (mine is `guest` VM at `192.168.50.10`).
 This node will be the one that all the other nodes will contact for DNS resolution.  *Do not* install it on any of the master nodes, since it will conflict with the Kubernetes DNS service.

 PS.
 For my current scenario, I'll be using the only node that was created - i.e. the guest VM at `192.168.50.10`